 Solution 6: Updating your BIOS

 BIOS stands for Basic input/output System and it is a firmware used to perform the hardware initialization during the booting process of your computer.
 The BIOS system is preinstalled on your computer by your manufacturer and it is the first software that runs when your computer is started up.
-It is more like a key which starts all other processes on your computer.
+It is more like a key that starts all other processes on your computer.

 The BIOS is also responsible to test hardware components on your PC and make sure that they are working properly without any errors.
 Most of the BIOS are designed specifically to work with a specific model or motherboard.
 Traditionally, BIOS was written in ROM and hardware needed to be replaced when updating the BIOS.
 In modern computer systems, BIOS is stored in flash memory so it can be rewritten without the menace of replacing the hardware.